Warning: Disconnect power before servicing.

 Why does my Speed Queen washer error code come back after a reset?

-Does resetting a Speed Queen washer clear all settings?
+Does resetting a Speed Queen washer clear all my settings?

 How do I reset a Speed Queen commercial washer?